 How to refine a chorus draft

-- Count syllables (English) or characters (Chinese) — over the limit = trim
+- Count syllables (English) or characters (Chinese).
+Over the limit means trim.

-- Find the action image — if missing, force one in
+- Find the action image.
+If it’s missing, force one in.

-- Slightly vary the second repetition (one syllable / one pitch) to avoid robotic feel
+- Slightly vary the second repetition (one syllable, one pitch) so it doesn’t read as a copy-paste loop.

 FAQ